Gimle/gimle4/readme.txt

 * Easy to extend and build anything on.
 * Standards to ease moving between different enviroments.
 * Enviroment setup:
-  - Enviriomet (Development, test, Pre-production and production).
+  - Enviromet (Development, test, Pre-production and production).
   - Run mode (Web or CLI)
   - error reporting.
   - time-zone.